SRI-CSL/TrinityMultimodalTrojAI/README.md

 ## Setup
 This codebase has been tested with Python 3.6 and 3.9, PyTorch 1.9.0, and CUDA 11.2.
 Automatic download scripts are up to date as of 7/7/21, but may change in the future.

+IMPORTANT: The packages in requirements.txt provide a minimal install for the demo, but they NOT sufficient to run the full repo.
+Follow the instructions below for the full setup.

 Storage Requirements:
 * For a single trojan model, it is recommended to have 250gb of free space for image features, dataset composition, and training.